ToeTapText: A Modular Typing Solution for Foot-Users, Low-Tech Design, High-Impact Accessibility

 Simple Tools, Profound Impact

-ToeTapText is an assistive technology project that re-imagines the keyboard for individuals who type with their feet.
-This project proves that the most powerful solutions don't require complex technology.
-This project is a study in low-tech, high-impact design, created to solve the significant ergonomic challenges faced by individuals who type with their feet.
+ToeTapText is an assistive technology project that reimagines the keyboard for individuals who type with their feet.
+It demonstrates that the most powerful solutions don't require complex technology.
+Designed as a study in low-tech, high-impact design, ToeTapText addresses the significant ergonomic challenges faced by foot typists.

 The Challenge: Beyond a Makeshift Solution